abdulrauf11/cyberdive-2049/models/careers/creative-lead.md

   initiatives, as well as have a network of relationships within the creative community locally and can set the creative tone for every assigned project.
-  Our assignments include branding, social media content development, illustration development, motion-graphics, marketing campaigns, influence marketing and beyond.
+  Our assignments include branding, social media content development, illustration development, motion-graphics, marketing campaigns, influencer marketing and beyond.
 responsibilities:
   - Lead the creative team and provide strategic vision